megmug/flang-minilanguage/README.md

 For this, Nix must be installed and can then be used to instantiate a dev-environment with 'nix-shell' (when called in the project root).
 If direnv is also installed and configured, it can do this automatically once 'direnv allow' was issued once in the project root.

-When the preparations are done, one can use 'stack run <executable>' <filepath> to run the executable <filepath> with file <filepath>.
+When the preparations are done, one can use 'stack run <executable> <filepath>' to run the executable <filepath> with file <filepath>.
+When running directly inside a nix-shell, 'stack run' can actually be omitted since bash aliases are defined for all executables.
 The project defines the following executables:

 | Executable             | Function                                                                                                                                          |